 Clinical practitioners have long attributed distinctive voice and prosodic patterns to individuals with ASD (Asperger, 1944; Kanner, 1943).
-We set out to systematically review the evidence for such patterns.
+We set out to systematically review the evidence for such patterns and their potential as marker of ASD.
 We identified 32 articles involving 27 univariate and 15 multivariate machine-learning studies.
 Sample sizes were limited, with a mean of 20.3 (SD: 14.63) and a median of 17.5 (IQR: 8.25) ASD participants across the univariate studies and a mean of 24.1 (SD: 18.24) and a median of 17 (IQR: 15.5) across the multivariate ones.

-We found as many null results as significant differences between ASD and control groups.
-Meta-analyses identified significant, but small effects for pitch mean and range.
+The univariate studies reported as many null results as significant differences between ASD and comparison groups.
+Meta-analyses identified reliable, but small effects for pitch mean and range, corresponding to a discriminative accuracy of approximately 61%.